 The issue is that your microflora (tiny bacteria) that line your gut are actually a key component in food digestion.
 They work to break down your food and make available all the goodness that’s contained within it.
 They are often key players in making the vitamins useful to your body.

 They also regulate your immune system and if your gut microflora is out of balance then you are much more prone to infections and inflammation.
-These bacteria need fibre to survive and juicing apples removes all the good fibre from the fruit.
+These bacteria need fibre to survive and juicing organic apples removes all the good fibre from the fruit.
 This is where the “aids in digestion” claim falls a bit short.